Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/04-documentation/page-01.md

 ## “Well, I have Microsoft Word, so...”

-You might be tempted to say Microsoft Word Document files (`.doc` or `.docx`) are text files.
-However, these are actually containers of many smaller files that are ZIP-compressed together into the `.docx` file.
-This complex file that Microsoft uses allows them to store images, objects, text, and complex formatting instructions all in a single file, which can then be easily saved, shared, or sent between users of the Microsoft productivity applications.
+There is a temptation to equate Microsoft Word Document files (`.doc` or `.docx`) to text files.
+However, these are containers of many smaller files that are ZIP-compressed together into the `.docx` file.
+This complex file stores images, objects, text, and formatting instructions in a single file, which can then be easily saved, shared, or sent between users of the Microsoft productivity applications.

 <img src="../img/txt-vs-word-files.jpg" alt="A .docx file loaded into a simple text editor" title="A .docx file viewed in Atom" />

-The downside to this format though is that you cannot open this file in a basic text editor to change it.
+The downside to this format is that you cannot open this file in a basic text editor to change it.
 The image below shows a Microsoft Word Document (`.docx`) opened in the Atom text editor.
 As you can see, this file does not present itself in a way that offers you much understanding of its contents.

 <img src="../img/txt-vs-word-files-atom.jpg" alt="A .docx file loaded into a simple text editor" title="A .docx file viewed in Atom" />